dmpara/weather-shield/README.txt

 # weather-shield

-This project is to make a self-contained/self-sustained weather station.
+This project is to make a self-contained/self-sustained weather station built around the particle photon.

 Current Hardware:
 - photon - https://www.particle.io